Christmas Tree Types

 Fun Facts:

-• We are the only Tree Farm in Colorado that not only grows our own trees to cut, but who also brings in trees (some local, some non-native), to plant in our fields just so you can cut them down!
+- We are the only Tree Farm in Colorado that not only grows our own trees to cut, but who also brings in trees (some local, some non-native), to plant in our fields just so you can cut them down!

-• It’s best experienced after dark, wearing a headlamp, ready with your bow saw.
+- It’s best experienced after dark, wearing a headlamp, ready with your bow saw.

-• No appointment necessary.
+- No appointment necessary.

-• All dogs welcome!
+- All dogs welcome!
 Leashes are required and please clean up after them.

-CREEKSIDE’S CHRISTMAS TREE FOREST:
+CREEKSIDE’S CHRISTMAS TREE “FOREST”:

-This 2023 Christmas Season marks our 13th year of the CreekSide Cut-Your-Own “Experience!”
+This 2025 Christmas Season marks our 15th year of the CreekSide Cut-Your-Own “Experience!”
 And while we’ve had fabulous success and joy in doing it with thousands of happy customers, we want to be crystal clear as to HOW we do this.
 Trust us, we LOVE a good Charlie Brown Christmas Tree, but sometimes you just want something…more.
 So here are the facts, explained in detail:

 Most of your favorite Christmas Trees are non-native.

-Many of the most popular fir tree varieties do NOT successfully grow in Colorado, so we must be bring them in from out of state.
-We choose extremely reputable growers in both North Carolina and Oregon for these non-Colorado grown trees, and as we are a full scale Tree Nursery year-round, we pride ourselves in the quality of our trees.
-We are not a pop-up-lot who sells trees as an accessory to their core business.
-Trees are our LIFE.
+Many of the most popular Fir tree varieties do NOT successfully grow in Colorado, so we must source them from out of state.
+We have highly reputable growers in both Michigan and Oregon, and love our Fresh-Cut Tree Farmers!
+As a full-scale, year-round Tree Nursery, we pride ourselves in the quality of our trees, and it’s why our trees aren’t ever available much before Thanksgiving.
+We want them as fresh as possible.
+We are not a pop-up-lot who sells trees as an accessory to their core business: Trees are our LIFE.
 And we maintain to have the best of the best we can find, grow, and sell to you!
-And to be assuredly clear, we do NOT have the same suppliers as any of the local big-box, chain retailers.
-We’re tree people.
+And to be assuredly clear, we do NOT have the same suppliers as any of the local, big-box, chain retailers.
+We’re TREE people.
 And this is our specialty!
-With all that said, we bring in pre-cut trees from in-state and out-of-state to “plant” into our growing fields solely for the “experience” of cutting them down.
-If you were to dig the trees up, you are correct, there would not be a root-ball as they are not “growing” there; however, they were freshly cut and will survive well through Christmas with the proper care.
-Because of this, we are able to replenish our Cut-Your-Own “Experience” trees much quicker, as we do not have to wait for a tree to actually grow there. =)
+Regarding the “Cut-Your-Own ‘Experience’,” we bring in freshly harvested, pre-cut trees–both from in-state and out-of-state sources–and “plant” them into our fields solely for the “experience” of cutting them down.
+While it is true that these trees do not have roots because they are not actively “growing” there, they are very freshly-cut and, with proper care, will last well through the holiday season.
+This method allows us to quickly replenish our Cut-Your-Own “Experience” trees to ensure a better supply to the “experience” without waiting for a tree to grow over many years. =)

 So why even do it if it’s technically already cut?

-Well, do it because it’s fun, because it’s closer than driving into the mountains, because it’s still a “green” route, because for each tree cut three more are planted in their place, because you can get a premium Fir tree this year and not have to settle for a pokey pine, because it’s better than plastic…or do it because your children will thank you for spending more time with them on an easy hike than all the hours it takes to drive into the mountains with a permit.
-Or, do it the traditional way and head up to the mountains…We realize our set-up is not for everyone and we are TOTALLY okay with that.
+Well, do it because it’s fun!
+Or because it’s closer to home than driving into the mountains.
+Do it because for every tree cut, three more are planted in its place, so it’s environmentally conscious.
+Or do it because you can get a premium Fir tree this year and not have to settle for a pokey-Pine or see-through Fir.
+But you could also do it because your children will thank you for spending more time with them on an easy hike than all the hours it takes to drive into the mountains with a permit.
+Or don’t do it.
+Heading into the mountains for tradition is always an option!
+We realize our set-up is not for everyone and we are TOTALLY okay with that.
 We love all that mountain air too.
-We do.
+Whatever you do, just keep it REAL.
+Not plastic.

 But I’ve heard if you cut it from the roots, it’ll last longer than a pre-cut tree, right?